 When & why was Mandatory Membership instituted at Delaire?

 Mandatory Membership became official in February, 2000 after more than 60% of the members voted in favor.
-They were told this was the best way to sustain the Country Club.
+They were told this was the best way to sustain the Country Club, thereby preserving the value of their homes.
 Here is the official document.

 Who were the people who voted for Mandatory Membership?